Program Course Offerings for 2024-2025

 If you are in the Accounting concentration, note that accounting graduate courses are offered every semester, so fill in these only after you figure out which RM courses you need to take.

-Though the college bulletin states that RM701 is a prerequisite or co-requisite for all courses, sometimes this course works better after you have been in the program for a semester or two, so you need not take this course in the first semester if it otherwise makes your scheduling difficult.
+Though the college bulletin states that RM701 is a prerequisite or co-requisite for all courses, you need not take this course in the first semester if it otherwise makes your scheduling difficult.
+Generally, RM701 and RM704 should be taken early in your program.

 You must complete your undergraduate prerequisites in the first two semesters.
 You may register for certain courses while fulfilling your prerequisites.
 You will not be allowed to graduate without having successfully completed the prerequisites.